pslabunibo/jaca-android/README.md

     }
 }
 ```
-* Include in the same build.gradle file following dependences
+* Include in the same `build.gradle` file following dependences
 ```
 dependencies {
     implementation fileTree(dir: 'libs', include: ['*.jar'])

-    implementation (name: 'jacaandroid-core-release', ext:'aar')
+    //Includes into the project the AAR availble into /libs implementation (name: 'jacaandroid-core-release', ext:'aar')

-    implementation 'com.android.support:support-annotations:28.0.0'
+    //Include the legacy support used by JaCa-Android into the project implementation 'com.android.support:support-annotations:28.0.0'
     implementation 'com.android.support:support-v4:28.0.0'
 }